-As of December 31, 2018, the aggregate number of share units outstanding (including, as applicable, deferred share units) for each individual who served as a non-employee director was: 2,284 for each of Mses.
+As of December 31, 2019, the aggregate number of share units outstanding (including, as applicable, deferred share units) for each individual who served as a non-employee director was: 2,103 for each of Mses.
 Corvi and Hooper and Messrs.
-Harford, Kennedy and Nuti; 9,806 for Ms. Garvey; 34,506 for Mr. Isaacson; 4,277 for Mr. Philip; 7,743 for Messrs.
-Shapiro and Whitehurst; and 8,170 for Mr. Vitale.
-Captain Insler and Mr. Pantoja did not hold any outstanding share units as of December 31, 2018.
+Harford and Kennedy; 11,680 for Ms. Garvey; 38,303 for Mr. Isaacson; 6,380 for Mr. Philip; 11,453 for Messrs.
+Shapiro and Whitehurst; and 9,131 for Mr. Vitale.
+Captain Insler, Mr. Pantoja and Mr. Nuti did not hold any outstanding share units as of December 31, 2019.

-- (3) All other compensation includes: (a) with respect to certain directors, matching contributions of up to \$20,000 to nonprofit organization(s) to which the director, or in the case of each of the ALPA director and the IAM director, the director's union, makes a contribution(s) (including contributions as follows: \$20,000 for each of Ms. Hooper and Messrs.
-Harford, Isaacson, Kennedy, Milton, Pantoja (IAM), Philip and Shapiro; \$14,500 for Ms. Corvi; \$15,000 for Ms. Garvey; and \$10,000 for Mr. Vitale), as discussed under the caption "Charitable Contributions" below; (b) a tax reimbursement relating to flight benefits (which value is greater than the incremental cost to the Company of providing such benefits) for each director as follows: Ms. Corvi-\$3,162; Ms. Garvey-\$2,020; Mr. Harford-\$24,752; Ms. Hooper-\$6,228; Captain Insler-\$18,794; Mr. Isaacson-\$16,879; Mr. Kennedy-\$14,976; Mr. Milton-\$7,101; Mr. Nuti-\$16,767; Mr. Pantoja-\$15,365; Mr. Philip-\$25,452; Mr. Shapiro-\$18,932; Mr. Simmons-\$27,636; Mr. Vitale-\$10,503; and Mr. Whitehurst-\$21,590; and (c) as required by SEC rules, the aggregate incremental cost to the Company of such director's flight benefits if the perquisites of such director equal or exceed \$10,000. - (4) Our directors who are employees of the Company or who are directors elected by a class of stock other than Common Stock do not receive any cash or equity compensation from the Company related to their services as directors.
+- (4) All other compensation includes: (a) with respect to certain directors, matching contributions of up to \$20,000 to nonprofit organization(s) to which the director, or in the case of each of the ALPA director and the IAM director, the director's union, made a contribution(s) (including contributions as follows: \$20,000 for each of Ms. Hooper and Messrs.
+Harford, Kennedy, Pantoja (IAM), Shapiro, Vitale and Whitehurst; \$5,000 for Ms. Corvi; and \$15,000 for Ms. Garvey), as discussed under the caption "-Charitable Contributions" below; (b) a tax reimbursement relating to flight benefits (which value is greater than the incremental cost to the Company of providing such benefits) for each director as follows: Ms. Corvi-\$5,434; Ms. Garvey-\$2,130; Mr. Harford-\$34,297; Ms. Hooper-\$8,572; Captain Insler-\$26,188; Mr. Isaacson-\$14,610; Mr. Kennedy-\$24,885; Mr. Pantoja-\$14,225; Mr. Philip-\$16,463; Mr. Shapiro-\$31,720; Mr. Vitale-\$8,781; Mr. Whitehurst-\$24,401; and Mr. Nuti-\$10,524; and (c) as required by SEC rules, the aggregate incremental cost to the Company of such director's flight benefits. - (5) Our directors who are employees of the Company or who are directors elected by a class of stock other than Common Stock do not receive any cash or equity compensation from the Company related to their service as directors.
 However, each of the ALPA director and the IAM director are entitled to receive certain travel benefits.
-See "-Travel Benefits" below and footnote 3 above.
-With respect to 2018, Captain Insler and Mr. Pantoja did not receive any board compensation other than the benefits described in the "All Other Compensation" column.
+See "-Travel Benefits" below and footnote 4 above.
+With respect to 2019, Captain Insler and Mr. Pantoja did not receive any director compensation other than the benefits set forth in the "All Other Compensation" column.

 The Nominating/Governance Committee periodically reviews and makes recommendations to the Board regarding the form and amount of compensation of the Company's non-employee directors.
 The Nominating/Governance Committee has not delegated any authority with respect to director compensation matters, and no executive officer plays a role in determining the amount of director compensation.
 The Compensation Committee's independent compensation consultant, Exequity, has advised the Nominating/Governance Committee with respect to director compensation matters.
 These matters include, among other things, a review and market analysis of board of director pay and benefits and share ownership guidelines.
-The compensation for the Non-Executive Chairman was approved by the Board upon recommendation of the Nominating/Governance Committee.
+The Company's non-employee director compensation program was designed with reference to median director pay levels among the companies that comprise the Company's benchmarking peer group.
+See "Executive Compensation-Compensation Discussion and Analysis-Compensation Process and Oversight-Benchmarking' for a listing of the companies included in this group.
+In connection with such review the annual cash retainer fee for non-employee directors increased from \$85,000 to \$100,000 and the equity retainer increased from \$160,000 to \$170,000, effective in 2019.
+The compensation for the non-employee directors, including compensation for the Non-Executive Chairman, was approved by the independent members of the Board upon recommendation of the Nominating/Governance Committee.